2.1 Understand the social environment of road transport and the rules governing it

 Requirement to prove entitlement

 Once gained, a driver must always carry evidence of their Driver CPC entitlement when driving a vehicle which is in scope of the regulations.
-In the UK, this evidence is in the form of a Driver Qualification card (DQC).
-In most other EU Member states a code ‘95’ appears in the codes section on the reverse of the driving licence (plastic card).
+In the UK, this evidence is in the form of a National or International Driver Qualification Card (DQC).
+The national version of this card has ‘DOMESTIC UK USE ONLY’ printed on the front of it and it is only valid for journeys in the UK.
+Most EU member states do not have a separate qualification card, instead a code ‘95’ appears in the codes section on the reverse of their driving licence cards.

 2.2 Understand the regulations governing the carriage of goods